The Legal Intelligencer

-Fledderman sought elective liposuction for her chin, abdomen and flanks May 23, 2001, the opinion said.
+Fledderman sought elective liposuction for her chin, abdomen, and flanks on May 23, 2001.

 The jury awarded $15 million in punitive damages against Glunk, $2 million for Glunk negligently inflicting emotional distress on Colleen Fledderman, and $5,000 for Glunk’s failure to obtain Amy Fledderman’s informed consent, The Legal previously reported.
-The jury also awarded $3.5 million under the Survival Act and $20,000 under the Wrongful Death Act against both Glunk and DeStefano, The Legal previously reported.
+The jury also awarded $3.5 million under the Survival Act and $20,000 under the Wrongful Death Act against both Glunk and DeStefano.

 During the liposuction on Amy Fledderman’s neck, Glunk ruptured a blood vessel, the opinion said.
-Her oxygen saturation dropped, her blood circulation became unstable, her heart rate rose, and DeStefano testified that “Amy’s neck suddenly bulged with blood, swelling to twice its normal size,” the opinion said.
+Her oxygen saturation dropped, her blood circulation became unstable, her heart rate rose, and DeStefano testified that “Amy’s neck suddenly bulged with blood, swelling to twice its normal size.”

-DeStefano made Glunk stop the liposuction, and DeStefano reversed the anesthesia, according to the opinion.
-But Amy Fledderman did not awaken, and Glunk refused to let her mother see her in the operating room and he refused to send Amy Fledderman to a hospital emergency room for close to three hours, the opinion said.
+DeStefano made Glunk stop the liposuction, and DeStefano reversed the anesthesia, but Amy Fledderman did not awaken, and Glunk refused to let her mother see her in the operating room and he refused to send Amy Fledderman to a hospital emergency room for close to three hours.

-When an ambulance crew finally was called and arrived at Glunk’s office, Amy Fledderman was in “critical condition” and in “severe respiratory distress,” the opinion said.
+When an ambulance crew finally was called and arrived at Glunk’s office, Amy Fledderman was in “critical condition” and in “severe respiratory distress."